dtonhofer/rpmsnap/README.md

 system or by using a versioning system like svn or git.

 Make sure `makesnap.sh` is called regularly (for example, every 2nd day) on all the machines via cron (not necessarily as root) by a suitable crontab entry.
+The symlink `do` is just there to find the command more easily when one is on the command line.

 Then summary files and files listing the errors encountered during generation will accumulate under the hostname-specific directories. `makesnap.sh` makes sure that a new summary is only kept